regiellis/civitai-models-cli-docker-image/README.md

 5. **Access the Container**:
     The container will start and you can access it using:
     ```bash
-    docker exec -it civitai-container bash
+    docker exec -it civitai-container zsh
     ```

 ## Stopping the Service